 I am an assistant professor in the department of Civil Engineering, IIT Hyderabad.
-The primary area of my research includes behavior and design of structures subjected to fire/elevated temperature conditions.
-Before, joining IIT Hyderabad, I worked as a research & development engineer at Bentley Systems, Inc. I am responsible for maintaining and enhancing the Pile-Soil-Interaction (PSI) and nonlinear static analysis (COLLAPSE) modules of a widely used offshore structural analysis and design software SACS.
+My research interests include behavior and design of structures subjected to fire/elevated temperature conditions, other extreme loading conditions, and progressive collapse analysis and prevention.
+Before, joining IIT Hyderabad, I worked as a research & development engineer at Bentley Systems, Inc., where I developed the Pile-Soil-Interaction (PSI) and nonlinear static analysis (COLLAPSE) modules of a widely used offshore structural analysis and design software SACS.
 I have a PhD in Civil Engineering from Purdue University, USA.
 For my PhD research, I investigated the fire induced collapse behavior of steel buildings.
 For my Masters' thesis I investigated the dynamic behavior of bridges on well foundations under seismic conditions.
-As a graduate student and a consultant, I have more than six years of experience in the behavior of structural systems under extreme loading conditions (e.g., earthquake, fire, wind, and impact loading).
+As a graduate student and a consultant, I have more than nine years of experience in the behavior of structural systems under extreme loading conditions (e.g., earthquake, fire, wind, and impact loading).
 I specialize in failure investigation, dynamic analysis and FEM modeling of various types of structural systems.
-My detailed job description and contact information can be found at this IIT Hyderabad webpage and my LinkedIn page.
+My current job description and contact information can also be found at this IIT Hyderabad webpage and my LinkedIn page.

 Failure of a shear-tab Progressive collapse of a